Gloria Swanson: 1914–1918: Essanay/Keystone/Triangle

 Her family once again residing in Chicago, the adolescent Gloria developed a crush on actor Francis X. Bushman and knew he was employed by Essanay Studios in the city.
-Swanson would later recall that her Aunt Inga brought her at age 15 to visit Bushman's studio, where she was discovered by a tour guide.
+Swanson later recalled that her Aunt Inga brought her at the age of 15 to visit Bushman's studio, where she was discovered by a tour guide.
 Other accounts have the star-struck Swanson herself talking her way into the business.
 In either version, she was soon hired as an extra.